Odhise Paskali

-Odhise Paskali (22 December 1903 – 13 September 1985) is one of the most acclaimed Albanian sculptors.
+Odhise Paskali (22 December 1903 – 13 September 1985) was an Albanian sculptor.
 For his contribution, he was awarded the People's Artist of Albania award.

 Early life

 Paskali was born in 1903 in Përmet, Ottoman Empire.
 In 1925 when Paskali realized The Hungry he sent the work along with Face of a Girl (Fytyrë vajze) to Ahmet Zogu, then Prime Minister of Albania, and asked in return for a scholarship to study in an academy of arts in Italy.
 Zogu fulfilled his desire by sending him to Turin.
 As a student in Turin, he initiated the Albanian Student Association (Studenti shqiptar) and the magazine of the Albanian Students of Turin.
 He graduated in 1927 in Art Critique at the Literature and Philosophy School of the Kingdom of Italy University in Turin.
 In the 1930s he was one of the initiators of the association Friends of the Albanians (Miqt e Arbrit).
 He was also one of the organizers of the first exposure of arts and the first School of Painting in Tirana.